-Because a substantial portion of the services offered on our platform is information technology services, a decline in the market for information technology service providers could adversely affect our business.
+Because a substantial portion of the services offered on our platform is information technology services, a decline in the market for information technology service providers on our platform could adversely affect our business.

 A significant portion of the services offered by freelancers on our platform relates to information technology.
-If, for any reason, the market for information technology services declines, including as a result of global economic conditions, automation, increased use of artificial intelligence, or otherwise, or if the need for these services slows or businesses satisfy their needs for these services through alternative means, the growth in the number of users of our platform may slow or decline and as a result our revenue and business may be adversely impacted.
+If, for any reason, the market for information technology services declines, including as a result of global economic conditions, automation, increased use of artificial intelligence, or otherwise, or if the need for these services slows or businesses satisfy their needs for these services through alternative means, including through use of our competitors' products, the growth in the number of users on our platform may slow or decline and as a result our revenue and business may be adversely impacted.